qlik-oss/picasso.js/README.md

 More examples and documentation can be found at [qlik.dev](https://qlik.dev)

-## Run examples locally

-See and try out picasso features by starting the development studio by running:

-`yarn start`

 ## API

 The API can be found at [the Qlik developer portal](https://qlik.dev/apis/javascript/picassojs)